grys-upm/AFarCloud-Mission-Manager/README.md

 - **AFC-PM-*date*-*hour*.xml**: Generated prescription map received from the ISOBUS Converter.

 # License
-Parts copyrighted by Universidad Politécnica de Madrid (UPM) are distributed under a dual license scheme:
+The Mission Manager for AFC is distributed under a dual license scheme:

 - For academic uses: Licensed under GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 - For any other use: Licensed under the Apache License, Version 2.0.